go-gatekeeper/homepage/content/configuration/_index.md

 available, no logout at the authorization provider will be done.

 `revocation-url` is used during the logout process.
-When the `/oauth/logout` endpoint on louketo is called, louketo will request revocation of this session's refresh token by doing an authenticated `POST` to this `revocation-url` with the refresh token.
+When the `/oauth/logout` endpoint on gatekeeper is called, gatekeeper will request revocation of this session's refresh token by doing an authenticated `POST` to this `revocation-url` with the refresh token.